jrouquie/Morse1Sentence/readme.md

       Q     R    S   T   U    V     W    X     Y     Z
 ```

 Repeat the sentence a few times.
-(Now, it takes 30 seconds.)<br>
+(Now !
+It only takes 30 seconds 😉.)<br>
+Done ?
 You've just "memorized" the Morse code.

 Goal
 ====
 Let's state the goal so you know whether this is of interest to you:
-The goal is to be able to reconstitute Morse code in a few minutes, by heart, in several years, without practising much in between.
+The goal is to be able to reconstitute Morse code in a few minutes, by heart, in several years, without practicing much in between.
 Pretend you might be some day in an extreme case like Jeremiah Denton.
-Or in the movie «Executive Decision» (spoiler: https://www.youtube.com/watch?v=cNl8HigtLzE).
+Or in the movie «Executive Decision» (spoiler: https://www.youtube.com/watch?v=cNl8HigtLzE ).
 You need to send a Morse message once, you've got some time to encode it,
 you don't have access to any material (esp. no internet): you must work from what you already know.